matomo-org/plugin-TrackingSpamPrevention/README.md

 If you are only tracking using the JavaScript tracker then this should be a safe feature to enable as tracking requests from humans would not originate from these clouds.

-If you are sending tracking requests from a cloud server, then you can also configure IP addresses that are always allowed so you can still use this feature.
+If you are sending tracking requests from a cloud server, then you can also configure IP addresses that are always allowed, so you can still use this feature.

 ### 2. Block requests from headless browsers

-When enabled, this plugin detect the most popular headless browsers and block tracking requests that originate from a headless browser.
+When enabled, this plugin detects the most popular headless browsers and block tracking requests that originate from a headless browser.

 Headless browsers are browsers without a user interface and are mostly used for automation.
 Regular visitors would not use such a browser.
 It can block additional bots and spam requests that otherwise would not be detected.